Connect with us

 “While I appreciate the House’s attempt to get compromise, their plan of $100 million (cut) in year one is way too little, and their 18 years to implement it is way too long,” Reeves said.

-Gunn said the plan to phase out the income tax $100 million per year is not what he wants, but that he is to reach a compromise with the Senate.
+Gunn said the plan to phase out the income tax $100 million per year is not what he wants, but that he is trying to reach a compromise with the Senate.

 Of Reeves’ proclamation that the income tax elimination proposal would pass this year, Gunn said: “Here we are two days from deadline, and we see his (Reeves’) first proposal.
 My question is, ‘Where are his votes?’”

-Gunn said he would the governor calling an immediate special session if a compromise is not reached by this weekend, which is the deadline during the regular session to agree on the issue.
+Gunn said he would support the governor calling an immediate special session if a compromise is not reached by this weekend, which is the deadline during the regular session to agree on the issue.

 READ MORE: Speaker Philip Gunn scales back his income tax elimination proposal